pelithne/k8s-short/workshop.md

 # 3.8 Storage options in AKS

+## 3.8.1 Use default storage classes in AKS

+TBD

-## 3.8.2  Create volume
+## 3.8.2 If you have the time: Use a file share as a volume

 Create storage account.
 Give the storage account a unique name (e.g. use your signum)
 ````
 az storage account create -n <unique name for storage account> -g <resource-group-name> -l westeurope  --sku Standard_LRS
 ````

-Export the connection string as an environment variable, this will be used when creating the Azure file share
+Export the storage account connection string as an environment variable, this will be used when creating the Azure file share

 ````
 export AZURE_STORAGE_CONNECTION_STRING=$(az storage account show-connection-string -n <unique name for storage account> -g <resource-group-name> -o tsv)
 ````

-Create the file share

-Give the fileshare a useful name, e.g. "aksshare"
+Create the file share, inside the storage account.
+The fileshare could be named e.g. "aksshare"

 ````
 az storage share create -n <file share name> --connection-string $AZURE_STORAGE_CONNECTION_STRING
 ````

-Get storage account key
+Get storage account key.
+This will be needed for the pod to access the storage.

 ````
 STORAGE_KEY=$(az storage account keys list --resource-group <resource-group-name> --account-name <unique name for storage account> --query "[0].value" -o tsv)